DFE-Digital/teacher-pay-calculator/README.md

 * The `development` environment is protected with Basic auth; the credentials can be found in the `s189t01-ctp-dv-inf-kv` keyvault.

+## Custom domains

+The `calculate-teacher-pay.education.gov.uk` and
+`development.calculate-teacher-pay.education.gov.uk` domains are set up by terraform, using Azure DNS and Azure front door.
+The certificates are generated by front door and rotated automatically.

+However, `calculate-teacher-pay.education.gov.uk` (the apex domain) must be revalidated every 180 days or it will expire.
+A StatusCake monitor will alert 30 days before expiry.
+When it happens follow [the revalidation process](https://learn.microsoft.com/en-us/azure/frontdoor/apex-domain?source=recommendations#azure-front-door-managed-tls-certificate-rotation).

 ## Monitoring

 Sentry is configured for both hosted environments and [alerts](https://dfe-teacher-services.sentry.io/alerts/rules/?project=4505442196783104)